sitandr/typst-examples-book/src/basics/tutorial/basic_styling.md

 ```

 Of course, there are lots of other cool properties
-that can be _set_, so feel free to dive into Reference
+that can be _set_, so feel free to dive into [Official Reference](https://typst.app/docs/reference/)
 and explore them!

-And we are now moving to something much more interesting…
+And now we are moving into something much more interesting…